felixwang9817/figgie/README.md

 - game room:
   - button to leave room & return to lobby --> instead of logout
-  - each player can toggle ready/not-ready --> goes where #-cards currently is
+  - [done] each player can toggle ready/not-ready --> goes where #-cards currently is
   - people can chat --> this merges with trade-log
   - game starts when all 4 players are ready, sets a timer for auto end --> top left

-  - show net delta in money for each player at end of round
+  - [done] show net delta in money for each player at end of round
   - if player leaves while game not active, server waits 5s to see if player will reconnect.
 If not, remove player from room.

   - flash visualization on each market update